Fedict/dcattools/PITCHME.md

 ## Why not reuse the EU ODP ?

 - The code of the EU ODP wasn't available yet in 2015
--
+- Maintenance: many components, overkill for our purposes

-The data is sent to the ODP anyway
+  - The data is sent to the ODP anyway

 ---